seriousManual/node-piglow-animations/README.md

   * interval: defines in which interval LED updates should be made, default: 100
   * debug: activates debugging

 The optional backend object can be used to inject a mocking backend (unit tests, non raspi environment etc).
+See the [Adressing section](https://github.com/zaphod1984/node-piglow#mocking) of [node-piglow](https://github.com/zaphod1984/node-piglow) for details.

 #### fade()
 Opens up a new `fade` transition context.